seanpm2001/Learn/OldVersions/LEARN_REPOLIST/1-100/README.txt

 //// ----------------------------------------------------- \\\\

-//// Total repo count: 787 (not including SNU 2D ProgrammingTools IDE repositories, out of the 4 scope, as this would raise the count above 1,000, and wouldn't be necessary)
+//// Total repo count: 789 (not including SNU 2D ProgrammingTools IDE repositories, out of the 4 scope, as this would raise the count above 1,000, and wouldn't be necessary)

-//// 783+4=787
+//// 785+4=789

 //// ----------------------------------------------------- \\\\

 //// File info
 //// File type: URLL v3 list file (*.urll)
-//// File version: 55 (2024, Tuesday, December 24th at 02:45 pm PST)
+//// File version: 56 (2024, Wednesday, December 25th at 02:28 pm PST)
-//// Line count (including blank lines and compiler line): 1,099
+//// Line count (including blank lines and compiler line): 1,101

 //// ----------------------------------------------------- \\\\